24 May 2018

 - contacting you about academic and official Europaeum business (no marketing)

-- administration of applications
+- administration of applications, events, degrees or bursaries

-We will only use your information to enable your donation to reach your chosen charity or charities so you may be contacted in the event of a specific query needed to resolve any issue with the processing of your donation.
+Donors: We will only use your information to enable your donation to reach your chosen charity or charities so you may be contacted in the event of a specific query needed to resolve any issue with the processing of your donation.

 LAWFUL BASIS FOR PROCESSING YOUR PERSONAL INFORMATION